JAlcocerT/JAlcocerT/content/blog/entrep-marketing.md

 ## Conclusions

-It seems all you need to do to start a marketing agency is a proposal.
+It seems *,all'* you need to do to start a marketing agency is a proposal.

 Like ~1k/month for [Leads](#how-to-get-and-enrich-leads) + [CRM](#marketing-around-oss) + [ChatBot](#chatbots-for-marketing) *with an ad campaing proposal*.

+### DIY vs DWY vs DFY

+Make sure you have a balanced supply/demand.

+Dont over commit.

+And make sure you sell the right thing, to the [right people](https://jalcocert.github.io/JAlcocerT/flask-cms-for-ssgs/#conclusions).

+As time is the ultimate currency of life, dont get into commitment that will give you more headaches than similar potential customers.

+Free refund and just let me be, *if you dont like the offer*, seem a pretty nice deal for those clients.

 ---